Prabhat-Chaubey/DevOps/Revision_Questons.md

 ##  Volumes & Data Persistence

 - What are volumes in Docker?
+    - Docker volumes are used to persist data generated or used by Docker containers.
 - How do volumes differ from bind mounts?
+    - `Volumes` are more portable as they are managed by Docker and can be easily shared between containers.
+    - `Bind mounts` are less portable because they depend on the specific file path on the host machine.
 - How do you create, inspect, and delete volumes?
 - What is a named volume vs anonymous volume?
 - How can you persist data across container restarts?